mlazdans/qnote/README.md

 </p>

 # Known issues
-- Column handler text preview does not work with TB115 and newer
-- QuickFilter does not work with TB115 and newer.
-You can still use message search.
-- Search and filters working only when using _folder storage_ option.
-- Does not work very well together with <a href="https://addons.thunderbird.net/en-US/thunderbird/addon/gmail-conversation-view/">Conversations</a> plugin.
+- It does not work very well together with the <a href="https://addons.thunderbird.net/en-US/thunderbird/addon/gmail-conversation-view/">Conversations</a> extension.
-- TB 91.x versions does not work well on Macs when using _Floating panel_ window option.

-# Donations
+# Support

-I enjoy some [beer (EUR)](https://www.paypal.com/donate/?hosted_button_id=CCFL84AMQKV4S) or [beer (USD)](https://www.paypal.com/donate/?hosted_button_id=NKF22QJS87LWN) now and then.
-Much appreciated! ;)
+Maintaining this extension requires a significant amount of time.
+If you find it useful, and you'd like to support its development, contributions in [EUR](https://www.paypal.com/donate/?hosted_button_id=CCFL84AMQKV4S) or [USD](https://www.paypal.com/donate/?hosted_button_id=NKF22QJS87LWN) via PayPal would be greatly appreciated.

-# Icons
+# Credits

-Very nice icons grabbed from [Gartoon Redux Action Icons Pack](https://www.iconarchive.com/show/gartoon-action-icons-by-gartoon-team.html)
+- Beautiful icons sourced from the [Gartoon Redux Action Icons Pack](https://www.iconarchive.com/show/gartoon-action-icons-by-gartoon-team.html)
+- Date formatting is provided by the [Luxon](https://github.com/moment/luxon/) library